The Washington Department of Fish and Wildlife (WDFW) requires operators of certain aircraft and watercraft, as well as

 laws pertaining to aquatic invasive species.

-Other watercraft that do not need a prevention permit to operate in Washington's waters include:
+Other watercraft that do not need an AIS prevention permit to operate in Washington's waters include:

-- Small watercraft (from Washington or out-of-state) that do not require state or country registration such as canoes and
+- Small watercraft (from Washington or out-of-state) that do not require state or country/province registration such as canoes and kayaks.

-- Watercraft registered as "tenders" to larger boats.
+- Watercraft used solely as "tenders" to larger boats.